The following information may help to address your question:

-Kawasaki disease is a condition that involves inflammation of the blood vessels.
+is a disease that involves inflammation of the blood vessels.
 It is typically diagnosed in young children, but older children and adults can also develop this condition.
-Kawasaki disease begins with a fever that lasts at least 5 days.
+Kawasaki disease begins with a fever that lasts at least five days.
 Other classic symptoms may include red eyes, lips, and mouth; rash; swollen and red hands and feet; and swollen lymph nodes

-Last updated: 2/3/2016
+Last updated: 3/9/2017

 What causes Kawasaki disease?

 or infection combined with genetic factors may cause the disease.
-However, no specific virus or infection has been found, and the role of genetics is not well understood.
+However, no specific virus or infection has been identified, and the role of genetics is not well understood.

-Last updated: 2/3/2016
+Last updated: 3/9/2017

 Can Kawasaki disease diagnosed in childhood have later effects on adults?

 , in this case the heart muscle, has not received enough blood and oxygen) as a sequela (late effects) of unrecognized Kawasaki disease in childhood.

 Last updated: 10/28/2015